 Thanks for visiting the website of the Hackmann Lab of the Department of Animal Science at the University of California, Davis.

-Our lab is focused on the energetics, physiology, and ecology of gastrointestinal microbes.
-Of particular interest are microbes of the rumen (forestomach) of cattle and other ruminants.
+Our lab is focused on the energetics, physiology, and ecology of gut microbes.
+We are particularly interested in microbes of the rumen (forestomach) of cattle and other ruminants.
 These microbes form a mutualism with their ruminant host and ferment fibrous feeds.

-Our goal is to improve efficiency of gastrointestinal microbes, which will improve the efficiency of livestock production in turn.
-We are accomplishing this goal in several ways:
+Our goal is to improve efficiency of gut microbes, which will improve the efficiency of livestock production in turn.

 • Tackling poor efficiency of microbial growth